IwattsX/Digi-Dynamics/README.md

 # TODO
 - [x] Decide On Final Project Plan
+- [x] Added a steam web API
+- [ ] Apply steam web API with a database
 - [ ] Figure out the schema of steam game market

 # Database